di98feja/RagnarsRokare/SlaveGreylings/readme.txt

 0.3 patchnotes:
 ##################################
 From the book of Barg:
-Today the day of 45 in this paradise of a world of Odin we call Valheim.
+Today the day 45 in this paradise world of Odin we call Valheim.
 Today I realized that the Greylings are far more adaptable then expected.
 Already after a short period among us they tend to look in chests and houses for food rather then wondering of into the forest.
 By encouraging this behavior the need for fencing might be limited in the future.
 Another discovery of this adaptation was when Morg, enraged of Sig's overenthusiastic farting, throw his axe on Stig.
 To our surprise Stig looked a bit afraid from being hurt, but showed almost no sign of damage.
 We thought the rich amount of resin in their food made them harder, but pitching Stig against a skeleton killed him as easy as any other greyling.
 This must be an adaptation to the environment we did not count on.